drug-design/course/docs/chapters/3d-qsar.md

 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-QSAR approaches aim to establish relationships between biological activities and chemical structure; however in classical QSAR molecular properties are described by parameters that are NOT x,y,z dependent (e.g. logP, MR, E<sub>s</sub>, &Sigma;, &pi; etc...), whereas in 3D-QSAR they are represented by a set of values of (x,y,z) functions, measured at many different locations in the space around the molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/difference-between-2d-qsar-3d-qsar-fa9e75ea'><i class='fa fa-play' aria-hidden='true'></i></button>QSAR approaches aim to establish relationships between biological activities and chemical structure; however in classical QSAR molecular properties are described by parameters that are NOT x,y,z dependent (e.g. logP, MR, E<sub>s</sub>, &Sigma;, &pi; etc...), whereas in 3D-QSAR they are represented by a set of values of (x,y,z) functions, measured at many different locations in the space around the molecules.
 One consequence of this difference is that there are many more descriptors in 3D-QSAR than in classical QSAR.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.